knative/eventing/test/README.md

 ### Building the test images

 Note: this is only required when you run e2e tests locally with `go test` commands.
-Running tests throught e2e-tests.sh will publish the images automatically.
+Running tests through e2e-tests.sh will publish the images automatically.

 The [`upload-test-images.sh`](./upload-test-images.sh) script can be used to